fournet/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Append-only Log (converges Ledger and Registry):

-: the verifiable append-only data structure that stores the collection of Signed Statements registered by a Transparency Service, often referred to as the Log, the Ledger, or the Registry.
+: the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym, Registry, Log or Ledger.
-SCITT supports multiple Log and Receipt formats to accommodate Transparency Service implementations based on different verifiable data structures, such as chronological Merkle trees or sparse Merkle trees.
+SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

-TODO add a pointer to section Append-only Log Security Requirements

 Artifact: